-Declan Kelly is the Chairman, CEO and a co-founder of Teneo.
-He is responsible for running all of the company’s operations globally across its 12 operating divisions.
-Mr. Kelly is an advisor to several of the world’s leading CEOs and corporations and is recognized in particular for his crisis management experience.
+Declan Kelly is the Chairman, CEO and co-founder of Teneo.
+He is responsible for running all of the company’s operations globally.

-Prior to Teneo, Mr. Kelly served as the U.S. Economic Envoy to Northern Ireland at the U.S. Department of State.
-Mr. Kelly was appointed Economic Envoy by Secretary of State, Hillary Clinton, in September, 2009.
+Prior to Teneo, Declan served as the U.S. Economic Envoy to Northern Ireland at the U.S. Department of State, appointed by Secretary of State, Hillary Clinton, in September 2009.

-In his role as Economic Envoy, Mr. Kelly is recognized as having helped bring significant investment to the region from U.S. corporations.
+In his role as Envoy, Declan is recognized as having helped bring significant investment to the region from U.S. corporations.
 He also played a significant role in supporting the efforts that led to the historic devolution of policing and justice powers to the Northern Ireland Assembly, giving Northern Ireland fully devolved political governance for the first time in its modern history.

 Declan started his career as a journalist for more than a decade.
 He was selected as the recipient of the AT Cross Business Journalist of The Year Award in 1994.

 Declan is a graduate of The National University of Ireland (Galway).
 In 2012, he was awarded the Ellis Island Medal of Honor, presented to individuals of different ethnic backgrounds who distinguish themselves by their contributions to society in the United States.

 In 2008 he became the youngest-ever recipient of the American Irish Historical Society’s prestigious Gold Medal, given annually to one person deemed to have made a unique contribution to Irish American society.

 Declan is an honorary Visiting Professor in Management and Leadership at Queen’s University Belfast.
 In 2011 he also received an honorary doctorate from the University in recognition of his service to the community and economy of Northern Ireland.